 The behaviour curriculum statements sit underneath this and set out what pupils are expected to do.
-These link to our school values.

 Pupils are expected to:

-• Accept when things do not go their way and respond appropriately.

-- Conduct themselves in a sensible manner when moving around the school and treat resources with respect. - Come to school prepared and ready to learn. - Contribute to lessons and try their best at all times. - Create an environment that makes it possible for everyone to be successful. - Maintain a high behaviour standard in new and different situations. - Be respectful and kind to others through their actions and words.
+- Accept when things do not go their way and respond appropriately. - Conduct themselves in a sensible manner when moving around the school and treat resources with respect. - Contribute to lessons and try their best at all times. - Create an environment that makes it possible for everyone to be successful. - Be the best they can be in new and different situations. - Be respectful and kind to others through their actions and words.